Native Plants of Cape Cod

 Native trees, shrubs and perennials are a great addition to the garden.
 They are built for our climate and tend to do well with less care, plus they are the preferred plants of pollinators in this area.
 Here are a few varieties of trees, shrubs and perennials that we would like to feature in this Native category:

 Picea glauca or White Spruce: Customers are often asking about native evergreens that will get large and tolerate the harsh winter wind.
+This is a North American native plant which has naturalized in much of New England and is recommended by the Cape Cod Extension service as it will tolerate direct coastal exposure, which is a rarity.
 On Cape Cod, White Spruce will grow to a height of 30′ and a spread of 12-20′ at maturity.
 It grows at a medium rate of about a foot a year.
 Like most needled evergreens it wants a good half day or more of full sun, has a Christmas tree type growth habit and is hardy in zones 2 through 6.
 It is best in a sandy, acidic loam and well-drained soil.
 White Spruce be used as a specimen tree, windbreak or screening.